 Castle Bytham Midsummer Fair has taken place in Castle Bytham during June each year since 1992.
-The next Fair will take place on Sunday 21 June in 2015, the year in which it became known as Castle Bytham Midsummer Festival.
+The next Midsummer Fair will take place on the weekend of June 24 and 25 for 2023.

 N E W S